 - Data validation: What is the data definition quality of your API?
 How well have you defined what data your API accepts as input or can include in the output it produces, and how strong are the schemas you have defined for your API and its parameters?

-After validation, Security Audit focuses on direct security risks in your API by analyzing the security and data definition quality.
-The audit examines data validation and security definitions both on the global path level (affecting the whole API) as well as on operation level in individual operations.
+Data validation and security definitions are checked both on the global path level (affecting the whole API) as well as on operation level in individual operations.

 Inadequate data validation is the most common attack vector in API security.
 It is very important to properly restrict what gets passed to your API and backend server and what your API can pass back to API consumers.
 This is reflected in Security Audit: in terms of numbers, checks on data definition quality form the biggest part of the audit.

-The report also provides more details on the issues as well as recommendations how fix them.
-The descriptions of the issues and their remediation are also available online in API Security Encyclopedia at APIsecurity.io.
+Clicking the found issues show articles that provide the issue ID of the audit check and more details on the issue as well as recommendations on how fix it.
+The IDs, descriptions of the issues and their remediations are also available online in API Security Encyclopedia at APIsecurity.io.

-If an issue keeps recurring in multiple places in your API, only the first 30 occurrences of the issue are shown in the report in detail to avoid cluttering the report up.
+If an issue keeps recurring in multiple places in your API, only the first 30 occurrences of it are shown in detail to avoid cluttering the report up.
 The rest of the occurrences of the same issue are included in the report on subsequent audits as you fix the ones already reported.

 - Security analysis: max.
 30 points